shivajiva101/sauth/README.md

 	secure.trusted_mods = sauth

-This mod will import your existing auth.txt if the records contained within are less than 360, otherwise it exports block INSERT statememnts to auth.sql file in the world folder.
+This mod will import your existing auth.txt if there are less than 360 records, otherwise it exports SQL block insert statememnts to auth.sql file in the world folder.
 I recommend you import auth.sql with sqlite3 (https://www.sqlite.org/), using the commands:

     .open sauth.sqlite